 - Safety features: most power banks come with an array of safety features such as overcharge protection, over-discharge protection, short circuit protection, shock protection, etc.

 - LCD screen: the vast majority of power banks feature just 3-5 LEDs to showcase the remaining charge.
 Although useful, it can be quite imprecise.
 The better alternative is LCD screens which are able to display the exact amount of stored power in percentile numbers.

 - Flashlight: some power banks come equipped with a flashlight.
 In most cases, it’s not a very bright one, but there are exceptions in which the flashlight is very powerful, such as the Xcentz 5000mAh.

-- Solar charging: some power banks come with integrated solar panels which can charge the device directly via sunlight.
+- Solar charging: some power banks come with integrated solar panels that can charge the device directly via sunlight.
 However, in most cases, it takes a very long time to reach a full charge via solar energy.
 Some power banks are better in this respect.
 You can read more about it here.

-- Waterproof: this is an important feature for people that are into camping, fishing, sailing, etc. Although many power banks are water-resistant, there aren’t many that are actually waterproof.
+- Waterproof: this is an important feature for people who are into camping, fishing, sailing, etc. Although many power banks are water-resistant, there aren’t many that are actually waterproof.